chemle/emle-engine/README.md

 to make sure that the `emle` environment isn't active when submitting jobs, since the `PATH` won't be updated correctly within the batch script.

-When performing interoplation it is currently not possible to use AMBER force fields with CMAP terms due to a memory deallocation bug in `pysander`.
+When performing interpolation it is currently not possible to use AMBER force fields with CMAP terms due to a memory deallocation bug in `pysander`.